 Registered vs. invoiced values

-Invoicing in TimeLog Project grants you a clear and consolidated view of your project finances.
+Invoicing in TimeLog grants you a clear and consolidated view of your project finances.
 Sometimes, modifications on the final invoice are needed to match the original estimate.
-TimeLog Project gives you a clear view of the scope of your appreciations and depreciations, and in turn which projects, customers and employees are most cost-effective.
+TimeLog gives you a clear view of the scope of your appreciations and depreciations, and in turn which projects, customers and employees are most cost-effective.